 Recently there has been some significant news from Google and Samsung related to Android security.
 So let me use my first blog as part of the Centrify team to share some perspectives on this announcement and my opinions on where the mobile security market is heading.

 Before I continue, you may be asking – Why Centrify?
 What role do they play in this space?
 Why does Centrify care about Android and security?
 Good questions!
-Centrify provides integrated enterprise mobility management (EMM) and identity management (IM) for the Android platform.
+Centrify provides integrated enterprise mobility management (EMM) and identity access management (IAM) for the Android platform.
 We leverage both Active Directory and our cloud-based directory to facilitate identity and policy management, so we have a vested interest in helping make Android more secure.
 Centrify is also a strategic partner to Samsung — who happens to be the largest provider of Android devices and mobile devices — and Samsung recently co-invested in Centrify too.
 And finally Centrify has partnered with Samsung to enable key technology as part of the Samsung KNOX EMM solution — more on this later when we unveil details in the Fall.

 This Google blog post and this Samsung blog post do a nice job of summarizing the news vis a vis Google’s expanded enterprise capabilities being introduced in “Android L” initiative.
 These blog posts provide detailed information following the more general joint press release from these vendors in June during Google I/O. Specifically, they announced that as part of Google’s expanded enterprise capabilities being introduced in “Android L” initiative, an upcoming version of Android (codenamed “L”) is adding the KNOX workspace capability (aka “Container”) which leverages the Android MUF (Multi-User Framework) to manage and separate application data.